Skip to Content

 pulled pork shredded

-Our absolute favourite way of eating pulled pork is in brioche buns with a little coleslaw.
-Some roast sweet potato also tastes great on the side.
+Our absolute favourite way of eating pulled pork is in brioche buns with a little coleslaw and some roast sweet potato also tastes great on the side.

 If you have any pulled pork left over, it can be stored in an airtight container in the fridge for up to 4 days.
 It can be served cold in a sandwich or roll, or reheated and then eaten.